Explore the art of rewilding with these awesome bushcraft courses that will sharpen your wildcraft skills

 – Vanessa Chakour, Founder

 Daily elemental themes will guide the activities around the Earth, Water, Fire, Air, and Ether.
-As the days unfold these essential skills are honed on this holistic bushcraft course.
+As the days unfold these essential skills are honed on this holistic bushcraft course in Scotland.

 Exploration of these themes will inform the building blocks of the takeaway skills that support a healing and healthy home life.

 Join Sabrina Lynn for a rewilding experience that’s just for women.

 Though not technically bushcraft courses, these resources are designed to empower women to reclaim their innate power – just the way nature intended!

 Investigate your true potentiality through shamanic, tantric, and feminine practices that will reveal your full power and sensuality as a woman.